kws/lapa-analysis/README.md

 # LAPA.
 A Digital Tool for the Analysis of Language Sound Patterns in Historical Dutch Theatre Plays
 ## Title

-LAPA allows for converting digitized early modern Dutch theatre plays into phonetic script (SAMPA).
+LAPA allows for converting digitised early modern Dutch theatre plays into (presumed) phonetic script (SAMPA).
 To achieve this, a ruleset has been created that codifies the transliteration to SAMPA.
-This codebase contains parsers for the rule sets (xls format), parsers for the digitized texts (naf xml) and logic to perform counts and correlations.
+This codebase contains parsers for the rule sets (xls format), parsers for the digitised texts (naf xml) and logic to perform counts and correlations.

 ## File structure
 ```bash